SONGCHENNN/Blind_Shoppers_Assistant/README.md

 The Blind Shopper Assistance System is an innovative assistive technology designed to help visually impaired individuals navigate shopping environments.
 The system integrates multiple sensors and detection systems to provide real-time audio feedback about the environment, obstacles, packages, and potential hazards.

-The folders are separated into edge_pi which are codes that are used in raspberry pi and dashboard which is implemented using the Flask framework.
-For raspberry pi main.py is the main code that is needed to run the program, the rest of the python files will be imported to the main python file.
+The folders are separated into edge_latest_pi which are codes that are used in raspberry pi and dashboard which is implemented using the Flask framework.
+For raspberry pi main_final.py is the main code that is needed to run the program, the rest of the python files will be imported to the main python file.
+Dashboard code is run using app.py
 1. Hardware components and justifications

 | Hardware           | Justifications|